Floer theory for Lagrangian cobordisms: The transfer and co-transfer map for concatenations of cobordisms

-\begin{Rem} In the special case when there are no Reeb chords from $\Lambda_1$ to $\Lambda_0$ (recall that these are the Legendrian submanifolds along which the concatenations are performed), the corresponding transfer and co-transfer maps take the following particularly simple form.
+\begin{Rem} When there are no Reeb chords from $\Lambda_1$ to $\Lambda_0$ (recall that these are the Legendrian submanifolds along which the concatenations are performed), the transfer and co-transfer maps take a particularly simple form.
 Since $C(\Lambda_0,\Lambda_1)=0$, the transfer map $\Phi_{W_0,W_1}$ is simply the inclusion of a subcomplex, while the co-transfer map $\Phi^{V_0,V_1}$ becomes the corresponding quotient projection.
-In fact, as will be shown below in Section \ref{sec:wrap}, this situation can always be achieved after the application of a Hamiltonian isotopy that ``wraps'' the positive and negative ends of $V_1$ and $W_1$, respectively. \end{Rem}
+In fact, as it will be shown below in Section \ref{sec:wrap}, this situation can always be achieved after the application of a Hamiltonian isotopy that ``wraps'' the positive and negative ends of $V_1$ and $W_1$, respectively. \end{Rem}

 The following lemma is standard.
-It follows from the fact that, in the cylindrical situation, regular $0$-dimensional moduli space are trivial, together with a stretching-the-neck argument. \begin{Lem} The (co)transfer map satisfies the following properties \begin{itemize} \item In the case when $W_i=\R \times \Lambda_i$, $i=0,1$, and $J_b$ is a cylindrical almost complex structure we have
+It follows from the fact that, in the cylindrical situation, regular $0$-dimensional moduli spaces are trivial, together with a stretching-the-neck argument. \begin{Lem} The transfer and co-transfer maps satisfy the following properties: \begin{itemize} \item If $W_i=\R \times \Lambda_i$, $i=0,1$, and $J^b_\bullet=J^b$ is a cylindrical almost complex structure, we have